pranjalg13/pranjalg13/README.md

 ## 🎓 I'm a Software Developer at Groww | Learning and Growwing | Content Writer at Medium !!

-- 📄 Founder and Writer at (https://5ways.me)
+📄 Founder and Writer at (https://5ways.me)
-- 🔭 Seeking Serendipity (😉 Just Google it for the meaning)
+🔭 Seeking Serendipity
-- 📚 Python is my first love, Java is Second :).
+📚 Python is my first love, and Java is my Second :).
-- 🌱 I’m currently learning everything #evolving
-- 💯 Built an e-learning product during my internship at Groww.
-Groww-Academy: https://groww.in/academy/explore
-- 👯 I’m looking to collaborate with other content creators, actively looking for SDE internship
-- 🥅 2021 Goals: Contribute more to Open Source projects and Publish some apps to play store
+🥅 2023 Goals: Contribute more to Open Source projects [AppWrite is p0 :)]
+🌱 I’m currently learning everything #evolving
-- ⚡ Fun fact: Love to play Table Tennis and FirstPerson shooter Games
+👯 I’m looking to collaborate with other content creators ⚡ Fun fact: Love to play Table Tennis and FirstPerson shooter Games

 ## :email: Connect with me: